mlochbaum/BQN/running.md

 #### dzaima+reference BQN

-This repository contains a dzaima/BQN script `dzref` that fills in gaps in primitive support with BQN implementations. dzaima/BQN has good enough primitive support that I now almost never use this, but it's still needed for the website generator md.bqn.
+This repository contains a dzaima/BQN script `dzref` that fills in gaps in primitive support with BQN implementations.
+It was used for md.bqn for a while and is no longer used now.
 The command-line arguments are a script to run and followed by the `•args` to supply to it.

 ### BQN2NGN